MatzeOGH/Vis2/README.md

 ## Setup Dev-Environment {#setup-dev-environment}
-As our application utilizes [Gears-Vk](https://github.com/cg-tuwien/Gears-Vk), therefore all of the requirements for this framework have to be fullfilled:
+As our application utilizes [Gears-Vk](https://github.com/cg-tuwien/Gears-Vk) all of the requirements for this framework have to be fullfilled:

 * [Visual Studio 2019](https://visualstudio.microsoft.com/de/downloads/) with [Windows 10 SDK (10.0.18362.0)](https://stackoverflow.com/questions/50590700/how-do-i-install-windows-10-sdk-for-use-with-visual-studio-2017)
 * [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) (1.2.189.2)